Try this exercise

 Once a nice adaptable standing condition is established, we will try to initiate walking without adding effort, and without positioning.

 From this condition of free-standing, neck, hips, knees, ankles free and adaptable, allow the head to release more forwards, which should take the body into a forwards inclination.
-Weight will move forwards onto the ball of the foot, and the calves will work a little more.
+Weight will move forwards onto the balls of the feet, and the calves will work a little more.

 Be careful not to press the hips forwards and lock the hip joints.
 The possibility of hinging at the hip joints must still be very present.

 Remember that the whole body is lengthening in response to gravity, and moving the body’s weight forwards is not a fall, but an extension in two dimensions – both up and forwards.
-If you continue allowing these directions, and you let the body incline forwards onto the toes, the legs will go more forcibly into extension, and the hips, knees and ankle joint will extend to get you moving forwards.
+If you continue allowing these directions, and you let the body incline forwards onto the toes, the legs will go more forcibly into extension, and at this point, you can choose which leg you extend to take yourself into a stride.

-Now the opposite leg is not bearing weight, and can simply fall forwards as the body extends.
 There will be no fall onto the leg, rather, the recovering leg will find the ground during the extension of the body forwards and up, and the foot will land before the body drops.
-The foot will find the ground slightly before the weight of the body moves over it.
+The foot will find the ground lightly before the weight of the body moves over it.
 In this way, the muscles of the leg are prepared for the surface on which the body will stand, and there is no need for shock absorption.